 Jason Riley is a senior fellow at the Manhattan Institute, a columnist for the Wall Street Journal, and a commentator for Fox News.
+His much-anticipated book, Maverick: A Biography of Thomas Sowell, is now available.
 He is a recipient of the 2018 Bradley Prize.
 After joining the Journal in 1994, he was named a senior editorial writer in 2000 and a member of the editorial board in 2005.
 Riley writes opinion pieces on politics, economics, education, immigration, and race.
 He also speaks frequently on ABC, NBC, CNN, PBS, and NPR.

-Riley is the author of Let Them In: The Case for Open Borders (2008), which argues for a more free-market-oriented U.S. immigration policy; and Please Stop Helping Us: How Liberals Make It Harder for Blacks to Succeed (2014), which discusses the track record of government efforts to help the black underclass.
-His most recent book, False Black Power?
-(2017), is an assessment of why black political success has not translated into more economic success.
+Riley is the author of several other books, including Let Them In: The Case for Open Borders (2008), which argues for a more free-market-oriented U.S. immigration policy; Please Stop Helping Us: How Liberals Make It Harder for Blacks to Succeed (2014), which discusses the track record of government efforts to help the black underclass; and False Black Power?
+(2017), an assessment of why black political success has not translated into more economic success.
 He has also worked for USA Today and the Buffalo News.
 Riley holds a B.A. in English from SUNY-Buffalo.